KIRSTY SINCLAIR DOOTSON

 APPOINTMENTS

-2023 Lecturer (Assistant Professor), Film and Media, UCL
+2023 Lecturer in Film and Media, University College London

 2018-2021 Junior Research Fellow, Newnham College, Cambridge University